 Multiple myeloma is not a common cancer but is the second most common blood cancer after non-Hodgkin lymphoma.
-In the United States, the lifetime risk for multiple myeloma is about 1 in 143.
-This year, an estimated 30,300 adults (17,900 men and 12,430 women) in the United States will be diagnosed with multiple myeloma.
+In the United States.
+The lifetime risk for multiple myeloma is about 1 in 143.
+This year, an estimated 30,280 adults (17,490 men and 12,790 women) in the United States will be diagnosed with multiple myeloma.

-It is important to remember that statistics on how many people survive this type of cancer are an estimate.
-The estimate comes from data based on thousands of people with this cancer in the United States each year.
-So, your own risk may be different.
-Doctors cannot say for sure how long anyone will live with multiple myeloma.
+It is important to remember that statistics on the survival rates for people with multiple myeloma are an estimate.
+The estimate comes from annual data based on the number of people with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
-This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+People should talk with their doctor if they have questions about this information.
 Learn more about understanding statistics.

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by this disease.
 Or, use the menu to choose another section to continue reading this guide.